 Bryn Athyn College of the New Church is among your best bets if you want to study History.
-With 4 students enrolled, History is quite a popular major at Bryn Athyn College of the New Church.
 Located in Bryn Athyn, Pennsylvania, Bryn Athyn College of the New Church supplies a dependable, suburban environment for college students.

 Wabash College is a good decision for students pursuing a History degree.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Crawfordsville, Indiana.

 Freshman students are not required to live on-campus at Wabash College.
 Each year, roughly 100.0% first-year students receive scholarships, with the typical award being $24,869.
 Interested in learning more details on Wabash College's campus?
 Go on a virtual tour.

 Yale University is among your top options if you want to study History.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 Students shouldn't let affordability concerns prevent them from applying to Yale University as 52.0% of undergraduates get some sort of financial assistance.
 Yale University grads have only about $21,460 of student loans on average.
 That's much lower than the U.S. average of $28,421.
 Look at a few school videos to discover what student life is like.